Adeebshekh00/ForkCast/README.md

 # ForkCast

 ## 📌 **Introduction**
 This project focuses on analyzing and predicting the success of restaurants listed on Zomato using data science and machine learning techniques.
 It provides valuable insights into the restaurant industry by exploring customer reviews, identifying top-performing restaurants, and highlighting the reasons for low-rated restaurant performance.
-The project also includes a Power BI dashboard to showcase key findings visually.

 ## 📂 **Dataset**
 The dataset used for this project contains detailed information on restaurants listed on Zomato.
 It includes: